 An absolutely huge advantage of this product is that it is modular and thus, expandable through the addition of modules that can be purchases in the future.
 So if you have dreams of a 40-footer, but can’t afford to buy one now, you can start with a single-module 8-ft CFT and expand your operation as your business or operation grows.

-Although it’s not cheap – sticker price for a base model is $4995 – I am a very happy owner of a 16-ft Michigan SoilWorks CFT and am currently producing worm castings with wood chips and spent brewer's grains precomposted in my custom aerated static pile system.
+Although it’s not cheap – sticker price for a base model is over $5000 – I am a very happy owner of a 16-ft Michigan SoilWorks CFT and am currently producing worm castings with wood chips and spent brewer’s grains precomposted in my custom aerated static pile system.

 How We Operate Our Commercial Scale CFT